2010 BAC Returning Student Grant

 • Be eligible to receive federal aid.

-Borrowers of the Federal Direct PLUS Loan will be approved on the basis of credit.
-The first payment is due within 60 days after the disbursement date.
 The Federal Direct PLUS loan is an unsubsidized loan, therefore interest will start accruing once the loan has been disbursed.

 Federal Pell Grant